What Are Electrolytes? Key Facts and Sources

 Prevention

-Prevention focuses on maintaining a mineral-rich diet.
-Foods like bananas, spinach, nuts, and dairy products are excellent sources.
-In cases of intense training or hot climates, sports drinks rich in electrolytes can be beneficial.
+Prevention focuses on maintaining a balanced and varied diet.
+Foods such as bananas, spinach, nuts, and dairy products are natural sources of electrolytes.
+In situations involving prolonged physical activity or high temperatures, drinks containing electrolytes can support hydration.

 Natural Sources of Electrolytes